 CRIMINAL HISTORY BACKGROUND CHECKS:

-- The fingerprint background check will be required prior to the completion of your initial TMB registration/renewal, per the new statutory requirement set out in Texas Occupations Code, Sec 602.2101.
+- The fingerprint background check will be required prior to the completion of your initial TMB registration/renewal, per the statutory requirement set out in Texas Occupations Code, Sec 602.2101.

-Note that the fingerprint results will not be REQUIRED until your renewal.
+Note that the fingerprint results will not be REQUIRED until your initial TMB renewal.
 Reminders of the fingerprint requirement will be included in the renewal notice sent out 90 days prior to your current expiration date.